robertlemmen/raku-cucumis-sextus/README.md

 You can define "background" scenarios:

     Feature: Basic Calculator Functions
     In order to check I've written the Calculator class correctly As a developer I want to check some basic operations So that I can have confidence in my Calculator class.

-    Background: Unboxing a new Calculator
-        Given a freshly unboxed Calculator
-        And having it switched on

-    Scenario: First Key Press on the Display
-        Given a new Calculator object
-        And having pressed 1
-        Then the display should show 1

-    Scenario: Second Key Press on the Display
-        Given a new Calculator object
-        And having pressed 1
-        And having pressed 2
-        Then the display should show 12

-These background scenarios will get executed before each of the other scenarios of the feature.
-There can only be one background scenario and it needs to be the first one in the feature;

-### Background Scenarios

-You can define "background" scenarios:

-    Feature: Basic Calculator Functions
-    In order to check I've written the Calculator class correctly As a developer I want to check some basic operations So that I can have confidence in my Calculator class.